Note: This post contains a few affiliate links.

-My first safari experience was in South Africa with my dad, where we stayed at the Jock Safari Lodge and went on 2 private game drives per day in Kruger National Park.
+My first safari experience was in South Africa with my dad, where we went on 2 private game drives per day in Kruger National Park.
 I then traveled overland with Acacia Africa and went on self-drive game drives in Etosha National Park in Namibia, a walking safari in the Okavango Delta, and both land and water-based game drives in Chobe National Park in Botswana.

 Regardless of how you go on safari, though, I think there are some things worth knowing before you go.

 Here are 8 things to know before your first safari: